dfinity/grant-rfps/repo-checklist.md

 ### :blue_book: Create an informative README

-The README is the public resume of your project.
+The `README.md` is the public resume of your project.
 It should at least provide a high level overview and the goals of your project.

 Some other useful content of your README could be:

+#### :triangular_ruler: Provide an overview of the architecture and tech stack

+A brief description and an architecture diagram helps visitors quickly understand the high-level architecutre of your project.

+Some tools to create architecute diagrams:

+- [Exildraw](https://excalidraw.com/) - Web editor to create beautiful diagrams in hand-written style.
+- [Mermaid](https://github.blog/2022-02-14-include-diagrams-markdown-files-mermaid/) - Diagrams as code directly embeddable in GitHub Markdown.

 #### :construction: Provide an update on your milestones and the progress